 - horses, the membership, shows and show points and the normal correspondence of the Association. - B. Keep the Board of Directors and Officers informed on the conditions and operations of the Association.
-He/she shall be a non-voting, ex-officio member of the Board of Directors and Executive Committee and attend all meetings of the Board. - C. Upon the direction of the President, shall be a non-voting member of any standing committee. - D. Cooperate with the Finance Committee to develop the budget and operate the Association within the budget as approved by the Board. - E. Establish a sound organizational structure for the Association office. - F. Recruit, hire, train, promote, set working conditions and hours for and terminate personnel, as required, for the smooth operation of the Association office. - G. Recommend salary levels for the above personnel to the Board - H. Be responsible for the Association's official publications, in both print and electronic mediums, and other general communications with the membership as directed by the Board. - I. Plan the annual Membership Convention. - J. Carry out such other responsibilities as may be delegated to him/her by the Board.
+He/she shall be a non-voting, ex-officio member of the Board of Directors and Executive Committee and attend all meetings of the Board. - C. Upon the direction of the President, shall be a non-voting member of any standing committee. - D. Cooperate with the Finance Committee to develop the budget and operate the Association within the budget as approved by the Board. - E. Establish a sound organizational structure for the Association office. - F. Recruit, hire, train, promote, set working conditions and hours for and terminate personnel, as required, for the smooth operation of the Association office. - G. Recommend salary levels for the above personnel to the Board. - H. Be responsible for the Association's official publications, in both print and electronic mediums, and other general communications with the membership as directed by the Board. - I. Plan the annual Membership Convention. - J. Carry out such other responsibilities as may be delegated to him/her by the Board. - K. Should the Executive Director position become vacant, the President with the approval of the BOD or Executive Committee, may hire or contract a Business Administrator/Manager/Acting Executive Director on a temporary basis to run the day-to-day operations of the Association and the office until such time as a replacement is secured.
+The Business Administrator/Manager/Acting Executive Director may be assigned those duties necessary to maintain a sound office and Association operations.